mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 - We used the HSB [color mode](https://processing.org/reference/colorMode_.html).
 In HSB, you can represent the [color](https://processing.org/reference/color_.html) white as `(0, 0, 255)` and black as `(0, 0, 0)`.
 - Most probably you will need to read the documentation and use the following: The [`loadPixels()` function](https://processing.org/reference/loadPixels_.html), the [`pixels` array](https://processing.org/reference/pixels.html), the [`brightness()` function](https://processing.org/reference/brightness_.html), and the [`color()` function](https://processing.org/reference/color_.html).

 > The code we wrote to produce the examples below is 28 lines, of which 11 contain only spaces or curly brackets.
-Around 15-20 instructions should be enough to finish this exercise if you study the documentation and use the functions etc. we suggest above.
+Around 15-20 instructions should be enough to finish this part if you study the documentation and use the functions etc. we suggest above.

 Below are two examples we have done.
 The image on the left, with more white than black, is the result of using a brightness threshold of 100.
 The image on the right, which is darker, was produced with a brightness threshold at 200.